canro91/canro91.github.io/_posts/2020-07-20-TimeCapsule.md

 * Single-page applications seem the norm now.
 Specially when you build them with one of the trending frameworks.
 Or with a library built on-top of one of them.
 * Everyone is doing microservices these days.
 Monolith are the evil doers.
 * Machine Learning and Artificial Intelligence are the next big things.
 * Everybody when stocked use StackOverflow.
 It's a place to post questions and receive answers.
+A forum.
 * Null is still a problem in mainstream languages.
-* When things broken, we say _"It works on my machine"_.
+* When things broke, we say _"It works on my machine"_.
 Then, we came up with containers.
-So we can ship developer's machines to the clients.
+So we can ship developer's machines to the clients or to the cloud.
 * Most developers upload and share their code on GitHub.
 Oh yes!
 Git is the most popular version control system.
 There are also GitLab and BitBucket.
 * Every day, we have a short meeting called "daily meeting" as part of a ceremony called SCRUM methodology.
 Everyone call himself "Agile".
 * I'm writing this from a laptop with a 1.8GHz 4-Core processor, 16GB of memory, 500GB of hard drive and 6-hour battery life.